danirm96/really-simple-toast/README.md

 ### Methods and properties

 - Fire:
-    - First param <String>: Text to show in toast
+    - First param <String>: the text that your toast will show
-    - Second param <String> 'success' | 'error' | 'warning': Three differents styles, green, yellow or red.
+    - Second param <String> 'success' | 'error' | 'warning': This param alows you yo choose between three differents styles, green, yellow or red.
-    - Third param <boolean>: By default is false, is for dark mode, if your are building a two mode web maybe you want to change the toast to dark or light.
-It's just change background to black and text to white.
+    - Third param <boolean>: It turns dark mode on, (false by default).
+It will change your background and font color to adapt to your theme in two mode applications.

 ## Contact

-If you need to contact or need some specifications or suggestions write me! danirdev96@gmail.com (if you know, spanish better ;))
+For further specifications or suggestions you can contact me on danirdev96@gmail.com (I feel more confortable talking in spanish but we can sort it out ;) )